gubbih/DK-Supermarket-Deals/README.md

-Collecting workspace information

-Sure, here's the updated

-README.md

- with a TODO list at the top and improved structure:

 # Node Project for Danish Supermarket Catalogs

-This project is designed to fetch and process catalogs from Danish supermarkets using the Shopgun SDK.
-It provides an API to retrieve catalog data and offers, which can be stored in a database for further use in other applications.
+This project is designed to fetch and process catalogs from Danish supermarkets using the "etilbudsavis.dk/" API.
+The API to retrieve catalog data and offers, which can be stored in a database for further use in other applications.

 ```markdown
 ## TODO List